Every child deserves a safe, loving and permanent home.

 Our vision is of a world where every abused or neglected child is given the opportunity to thrive in a safe and loving home.

-Fairfax CASA is the only court advocacy program for abused and neglected children in Fairfax County.
+Fairfax CASA is the only child advocacy program for abused and neglected children in Fairfax County.
 It directly impacts the outcomes for our most vulnerable citizens, who are involved in our court and child welfare system, through no fault of their own.
 CASAs gather information about each child’s circumstances, focus on the safety and well-being of the child, and help keep the focus on the unique needs of the child.
 CASAs speak to caregivers, family members, and case professionals, visit regularly with the child, and review the child’s health, mental health, and school records.

 In addition to Fairfax CASA’s court advocacy program, the organization works to promote and participate in collaborative efforts with other child-serving agencies on behalf of abuse and at-risk children and to raise community awareness about the long-term impact of child abuse and childhood trauma.